1337list/test-data/tweet_json/user_object/README.md

     },
     "lang": {
       "type": "string",
       "description": "The BCP 47 code for the user’s self-declared user interface language.
-May or may not have anything <br>        to do with the content of their Tweets."
+May or may <br>        not have anything to do with the content of their Tweets."
     },
     "contributors_enabled": {
       "type": "boolean",
-      "description": "Indicates that the user has an account with “contributor mode” enabled, allowing for Tweets issued by <br>        the user to be co-authored by another account.
+      "description": "Indicates that the user has an account with “contributor mode” enabled, allowing <br>        for Tweets issued by the user to be co-authored by another account.
 Rarely true (this is a legacy field)."
     },
     "is_translator": {
       "type": "boolean",
       "description": "Deprecated.
-When true, indicates that the user is a participant in Twitter’s translator community."
+When true, indicates that the user is a participant in Twitter’s <br>        translator community."
     },
     "profile_background_color": {
       "type": "string",